 Now, the bad news

 Unless you drink decaf, coffee contains a high amount of caffeine.
 In fact one cup of coffee contains 95 mg of caffeine, which is more than enough to get you up and going in the morning.
 The fact of the matter is, however, caffeine is a drug, and as such, it is an addictive chemical that can create a dependency.
 Continued research on the topic of caffeine addiction has lead medical professionals to give an official term to the condition called, caffeine use disorder.
 Individuals with this disorder have behavioral and physiological patterns similar to those produced by other drugs of dependence.

 2. For years, people and even experts have named coffee as a diuretic, trying to explain why many frequent coffee drinkers urinate often.
 Continued studies have not linked the ingredients in coffee as contributing to frequent urination, rather the fact that when you drink more, you urinate more.
-So, if you drink a lot of coffee, expect a lot of that liquid to go where other liquids go: to your bladder to be emptied out when full.
+So, if you drink too much coffee, so expect a lot of that liquid to go same where other liquids go: to your bladder to be emptied out when it is full .